eltoroit/et-oauth/Readme.md

 openssl genrsa -des3 -passout pass:SomePassword 2048 | openssl rsa -passin pass:SomePassword -out private.key
 ```

-1. Generate a CSR (certificate signing request) using the **private.key** file.
-The CSR can be sent to a Certificate Authority (CA) to create the public certificate or create your own self-signed certificate.
+4. Generate a CSR (certificate signing request) using the **private.key** file.
+The CSR is used to generate a certificate, you could either send it to a Certificate Authority (CA) to create a signed certificate or you can create your own self-signed certificate.
+In either case, you are going to need a CSR, so let's create it:

 ```
 openssl req -new -key private.key -out certificate.csr